 Crocheting a sweater is a little like following a recipe.
 The pattern tells you each step of the process and your job is to execute those steps in order.
 Well, the Up North Cardigan is a very simple recipe.

 To make this easy crochet cardigan pattern, you only need to know how to half double crochet, work in the round and sew a very simple seam.
-(Don't worry though, a tutorial on that is included in the free pattern below!)
+(Don’t worry, though; a tutorial is included in the free pattern below!)

 Related: 30+ Free Crochet Poncho Patterns - for all seasons